 Its roots may be based in Scotland, but these days whisky is making a name for itself in in all corners of the globe.
-For those new to the industry, here’s our guide to the different types of whisky, and how they are made.

 First things first.
 Scotch whisky has to be made in Scotland to be called ‘Scotch’.
 This type of whisky has five different types, according to The Scotch Whisky Regulations 2009.
 Here’s how they differ: